Perspective | Why our snow forecast missed the mark Thursday morning

 If a mild layer of air above 32 degrees intrudes at an altitude around 5,000 feet, it can partially melt snow that formed at higher altitudes and turn it into sleet.
 Models showed such a mild layer in their simulations but not until after several hours of snowfall Thursday morning.

 But the mild layer arrived earlier than models projected.
 In fact, the routine weather balloon release at Dulles Airport revealed its presence Wednesday night.
 In our update at 9:30 p.m.
-Wednesday night, recognizing observations were warmer than models, we indicated there was a chance more sleet would fall than anticipated.
+Wednesday, recognizing that observations were warmer than models, we indicated there was a chance more sleet would fall than anticipated.
 Washington would be right at the dividing line between snow and sleet.

 I didn’t think the forecast was bad.
 The last one I read before bed said pretty clearly “one degree 5,000 miles up will be the difference between inches of snow or accumulating sleet.”
 When I woke up, I thought “huh, guess it was one degree warmer.” 🤷🏽♀️— BON, Esq. 💛🐝 (@BON_Esq) February 18, 2021

-Ultimately, instead of 1 to 3 or 2 to 4 inches of snow and sleet we called for, most locations saw a heavy coating up to 2 inches of mostly sleet, with just a little snow in the mix.
+Ultimately, instead of the 1 to 3 or 2 to 4 inches of snow and sleet we called for, most locations saw a heavy coating of up to 2 inches of mostly sleet, with just a little snow in the mix.

-There are others aspects of the forecast you could quibble with:
+There are other aspects of the forecast you could quibble with:

 - On balance, while there were some heavy bursts of sleet, sometimes mixing with snow, the precipitation was generally a little lighter than we anticipated.
 So, visibility was not as impaired as we thought it might be, and the wintry mix did not accumulate as rapidly.